ewallt/pocket-deploy/WIKI_AGENT_INSTRUCTIONS_V1.md

 1. Acknowledge input and show computed structure.
 2. Generate/update `wiki-index-{HOME_SLUG}.json`.
 3. Create directories and all `index.html` files (Home → Subjects → Topics → Pages).
+4. Initialize or update `wiki-link-map-codex.json` (optional at creation time).
+5. Apply registry to pages with rules (idempotent).
-4. Commit and push on `{AI_PREFIX}/wiki-agent-{SESSION_ID}`.
+6. Commit and push on `{AI_PREFIX}/wiki-agent-{SESSION_ID}`.
-5. Report completion with Home URL.
+7. Report completion with Home URL.

 ---

 ## End of Instructions

 **Remember:** The wiki structure is extensible.
-To add content after initial creation, simply create the HTML file and add an entry to the JSON index.
-No template modifications required.
+To add content after initial creation, create the HTML file, add an entry to the JSON index, and—if cross-links are desired—add rules to the link registry and re-apply.